prjctgeek/foodie/content/recipes/sriratcha_cucumber_pickles/index.md

 date = 2022-05-03
 [taxonomies]
 categories = ["recipe"]
-tags = ["side", "gross"]
+tags = ["side", "acidic", "strong"]
 +++

-Excellent addition to a salad, and the brine can act as the acid.
+Excellent addition to a salad.

 <!-- more -->

 These are 'refrigerator pickles', not needing a water bath or fermentation.

 The pickle juice can actually act as the vinegar in an oil and vinegar dressing on a simple salad.

 - 1 english or 4-5 persion cucumbers, sliced thin on a mandolin